Cancer Research UK logo.

 Increased risk of getting an infection

 Increased risk of getting an infection is due to a drop in white blood cells.
-Symptoms include a change in temperature, aching muscles, headaches, feeling cold and shivery and generally unwell.
+Symptoms include a change in temperature, aching muscles, cough, headaches, feeling cold and shivery, pain or a burning feeling when peeing, or generally feeling unwell.
 You might have other symptoms depending on where the infection is.

 Infections can sometimes be life threatening.
 You should contact your advice line urgently if you think you have an infection.

-Breathlessness and looking pale
+Breathlessness and a cough

 You might be breathless and look pale due to a drop in red blood cells.
 This is called anaemia.